lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * plaintext = ( ?
 PAD, ID_CRED_R / bstr / int, Signature_or_MAC_2, ?
 EAD_2 )

       * If ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, then only the byte string or integer kid_R is conveyed in the plaintext encoded accordingly as bstr or int.

-       * PAD = 1*true is padding that may be used to hide the true length of the ciphertext
+      * PAD = 1*true is padding that may be used to hide the length of the unpadded plaintext

    * Compute KEYSTREAM_2 = EDHOC-KDF( PRK_2e, TH_2, "KEYSTREAM_2", h'', plaintext_length ), where plaintext_length is the length of the plaintext.